-(1 credit, 0 lecture, 1 lab) Prerequisite: SD162 or a passing score on the ASSET Numerical Skills Test ness Math, Introduction to Data Processing, NS101, EL100, MA100 or MA110.
+(1 credit, 0 lecture, 1 lab) Prerequisite: SD162 or a passing score on the ASSET Numerical Skills test

 This class provides an introduction to the basic concepts of elementary algebra.
 Exponents, square roots, scientific notation, integers and equations are included.
 This class is taught in an individualized, self-paced learning lab.
-It may be useful to students prior to taking Busi-
+It may be useful to students prior to taking CIS155, CIS115, NS101, EL100, MA100 or MA110.